Port of Seattle, Bell Street Pier Cruise Terminal (Pier 66), 2225 Alaskan Way, Seattle, Washington 98121

 - There is a free of charge shuttle service to the terminal.

-- Bell Street Cruise Terminal is close to Seattle-Tacoma International Airport (some 15-20 min drive distance) and to downtown (some 5 min drive distance).
+- Bell Street Cruise Terminal is close to Seattle-Tacoma Airport (~15-20 min drive distance) and to downtown (~5 min drive distance).
 The terminal is located on a 10-acre area, sited on Pier #66.
 The dock had served as a refrigerated storage, railway station and warehousing.
 The terminal building is 2-floor, with a system which allows direct transfer to the ship from the upper one.
-The parking space is located across the street.
+A covered parking garage (capacity 1700 cars, including 25 handicap lots, daily parking fee $23) is located across the street.
 The terminal offers restaurant, cafe, luggage handling, concierge, rental car kiosk and shops.
 It has only one cruise ship mooring access.

 - In August 2015, NCL signed a 15-year lease deal with the port for the Bell Street Cruise Terminal.
 The contract secured NCL cruise ships in Seattle and provided passenger volume guarantees with a total revenue for the port estimated at USD 73 million.
 Under the new lease, NCL Holdings manages all operations at Pier 66.
 The line also has priority rights to the berth during the Alaskan cruise season.
 The facilities outside the Alaskan season are operated by port authorities.
 The 15-year lease will generate over USD 2 billion in total revenue for the region, plus over 900 local jobs and over USD 65 million in state/local taxes.

-- NCL's USD 30 million investment into Pier 66 allowed in Seattle to be homeported the ever-largest Alaskan cruise ship - Norwegian Bliss.
-The ship was scheduled to start turaround (roundtrip itinerary) operations in June 2018 with 7-day Inside Passage cruises.
-To be able to handle the new ship's capacity (5200 passengers, 1730 crew), the terminal was expanded from 44,000 ft2 (4090 m2) to 151,000 ft2 (14030 m2).
-On May 23, 2017, representatives from Port Seattle and NCL Norwegian celebrated the opening of the newly renovated Pier 66 terminal.
+NCL's USD 30 million investment into Pier 66 allowed in Seattle to be homeported the ever-largest Alaskan ship - Norwegian Bliss.
+The liner started turnaround (roundtrip itinerary) operations in June 2018 with 7-day Inside Passage cruises.
+To handle new ship's capacity (5200 passengers, 1730 crew), Terminal 66 was expanded from 44,000 ft2 (4090 m2) to 151,000 ft2 (14030 m2).
+On May 23, 2017, representatives from Port Seattle and NCLH-Norwegian celebrated the opening of the newly renovated Pier 66 Terminal.
 Upgrades included a mobile gangway (passenger boarding bridge), renovated check-in area and VIP lounge.

 Smith Cove Pier 91 cruise terminal (Magnolia)